 Curve patched it before live deployment, and shipped FXSwap clean.
 The story is worth telling because of how the bug was found.

-How to read these numbers: the bug provably broke the contract's intent (the protection window was bypassable), and Firepan held the finding at High importance on that soundness basis.
-Realized PnL in the tested attack shapes was indistinguishable from honest LP swap-arbitrage; the $193,660 figure is the bounded ceiling, not a measured drain.
-The $334M is the production TVL across the pools the bypass would have applied to had Curve deployed without the patch.
+How to read these numbers: the finding provably broke the contract's intent (the protection window could be under-armed), and Firepan held it at High importance on that soundness basis.
+Realized PnL in the tested attack shapes was indistinguishable from honest LP swap-arbitrage; the at-risk figure is a bounded ceiling, not a measured drain.
+The $334M is the production TVL across the pools in scope.
+The precise exposure measurement is held in the private report at Curve's request.

 Curve's FXSwap branch introduced a donation mechanism: external donors could top up the pool, and a built-in donation-protection window would prevent new liquidity providers from immediately claiming a pro-rata share of that donation.
-The protection scales with the size of each new deposit — bigger add, longer extension.
+The protection was designed to scale with the size of each new deposit.

 Curve is one of the most heavily reviewed protocols in DeFi.
 Over the years they have published audits from six independent firms and built one of the strongest internal test cultures in the industry — they were early adopters of property-based fuzz testing, Michael Egorov personally funded the development of the Vyper compiler (a technically independent project that many Curve developers have contributed to over the years, designed to make secure smart-contract code easier to write), and they maintain a stateful invariant suite — the kind you rarely see in production DeFi — directly inside their repo.

-The donation-protection bypass is the kind of finding that lives in the seams among different review surfaces.
-Each property — integer division, chunked deposits, per-call accounting — is a routine pattern that any careful reviewer would read as ordinary code in isolation.
-The vulnerability only exists when an exhaustive search drives all three through their interaction space at once.
+The donation-protection finding is the kind that lives in the seams among different review surfaces.
+Each of its constituent properties is a routine pattern that any careful reviewer would read as ordinary code in isolation.
+The issue only exists when an exhaustive search drives all of them through their interaction space at once.
 That is precisely the work a frontier-model AI auditor, paired with deterministic verification gates and a real test harness, is built to do at scale.

 Firepan's deep-audit pipeline was triggered on April 10, 2026.
 It begins by reading the source and building a knowledge graph of every contract, function, storage slot, and authorization edge — generating a diagram like the one pictured above.
 Audit agents then propose hypothetical attack vectors against the graph and prosecute each one against the live test suite, surfacing only those that survive deterministic verification.

 Firepan privately disclosed the donation-protection bypass to the Curve engineering team on 2026-04-27, the same day it surfaced.
 The Curve team independently affirmed the mechanism the next day.
-Curve shipped a fix in the following commit revision — a per-call remainder accumulator that prevents the sub-threshold flooring — before the FXSwap branch was deployed to production.
+Curve shipped a fix in the following commit revision — closing the under-arming behavior — before the FXSwap branch was deployed to production.
 Firepan's final report draft, delivered on 2026-05-26, confirmed the fix against the patched source, including under ramp-and-thaw stress conditions.

 Michael Egorov is one of DeFi's most respected technical founders.
 He founded both Curve Finance and Yield Basis, and serves as a major advocate of Vyper.
 He had been notably cautious about the role of AI in smart-contract programming, but became a convert after watching Firepan surface novel composition bugs.
 He drew parallels to the marketing behind Mythos, for which AI was able to identify software bugs that eluded human overseers.